Adoption of the playful attitude

 So, again, KEEP IT SIMPLE, and remain cool-headed during the initial stages of your online-engagements.

 So, you've caught some "fish" - Now what?

 By catching some "fish" I mean finding a few people online, with whom you feel comfortable enough to engage in a longer exchange of information.

 Managing your catch consists of WHAT and HOW.

 WHAT consists of what you are going to tell them, and what you are going to ask them to tell you.

-My online relationship advice is that on a dating site you operate under an assumed name and that you create an assumed email address, under your assumed name, for the purpose of switching from a dating-site to the much more unrestricted - but still identity hiding - email exchange, in case you would like to do so.
+My online relationship advice is that on a dating site you operate under an assumed name and that you create an assumed email address, under your assumed name, for switching from a dating-site to the much more unrestricted - but still identity hiding - email exchange, in case you would like to do so.

-When the time comes, and if it comes at all, you can reveal your true identity, and your online-partner - if he has any common sense - should totally understand your initial incognito approach.
+When the time comes, and if it comes at all, you can reveal your true identity, and your online-partner - if he has any common sense - should understand your initial incognito approach.

 You can safely say that you have a higher education but you should not tell that you've graduated from Stanford - class 2001.